-Never mix more than 60% concentrate in the coolant.
-A greater concentration provides reduced cooling effect with the risk for overheating and reduced antifreeze protection.
+Never mix in more than 60% of the concentrated coolant.
+A greater volume of concentrate entails a reduced cooling effect with the risk for overheating and reduced anti-freeze protection.

 It is extremely important that the system be filled with the correct coolant concentration.
 Mix in a separate clean vessel before filling the cooling system.
 Make sure that the liquids mix.